sagar7760/To-Do-WebApp/README.md

-This is a MERN stack Web App to manage our Daily task
+## This is a MERN stack Web App to manage our Daily task
+ - MongoDB
+ - React and Tailwind CSS
+ - Express.js
+ - node.js